 This TRO is issued without a hearing and is used to help maintain the status quo until the spouses or parents can reach an agreement or until there can be a hearing for Temporary Orders.

 A TRO generally does not mean you can not be around the party.
 Generally, that means to be on your best behavior.
-The following are examples of standard injunctions in a custody TRO:
+The following are examples of legal injunctions in a custody TRO:

 - Disturbing the peace of the children or another party.